kiranbakale/AMI-Readme/docs/environment_advanced.md

   - `size` - The size of the disk in GB. **Optional**, default is `100`.
   - `type` - The [type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html) of the disk. **Optional**, default is `gp3`.
   - `iops` - The amount of IOPS to provision for the disk.
 Only valid for types of `io1`, `io2` or `gp3`. **Optional**, default is `null`.
+  - `skip_destroy` - Set this to true if you do not wish to detach the volume from the instance to which it is attached at destroy time, and instead just remove the attachment from Terraform state.
+This is useful when destroying an instance which has volumes created by some other means attached. **Optional**, defaults to false
   - `snapshots` - Configuration to schedule backup snapshots of the disk via AWS Data Lifecycle Manager. **Optional**
     - `start_time` - The time to start the schedule from.
     - `interval` - The interval in hours between snapshots e.g. `24`.
 Possible values are `1`, `2`, `3`, `4`, `6`, `8`, `12` or `24`.